matdlu/OneTimeAlarm/README.md

 READ BEFORE USE!
 In this app it's only possible to set alarms which don't repeat and only for today or tomorrow!
 Don't expect this app to be used as a replacement for your standard alarm app or calendar!
-It's a diferent type of application!
+It's a different type of application!
 It is not a calendar or standard alarm clock app.

 # Screenshots
 ### Alarm view